-The EPA disagrees that its review and decision-making process is inconsistent with former Administrator Regan's letter to governors.
-In a letter1 to state governors and Tribal leaders, the Administrator recommended that states and Tribal leaders seeking Class VI primacy incorporate environmental justice (EJ) and equity considerations into proposed UIC Class VI programs, including inclusive public participation in Class VI permitting.
-The EPA first notes that the Administrator's letter does not speak to how the EPA should conduct primacy reviews and approvals.
-The letter instead describes environmental justice recommendations for state and Tribal Class VI programs.
-The EPA reviewed West Virginia's primacy application in the context of this letter and the Agency's August 2023 "Environmental Justice Guidance for UIC Class VI Permitting and Primacy" and found that the application addresses the EPA's recommendations for: an inclusive public participation process; consideration of EJ impacts on communities; a process to enforce Class VI regulatory protections that are as stringent as the federal Class VI regulations; and provisions to potentially incorporate additional mitigation measures if overburdened communities live near a Class VI project.
-As described further in the EPA's responses to environmental justice comments below, West Virginia has committed to incorporating environmental justice components into its program.
+In a letter1 to state governors and Tribal leaders, former Administrator Regan recommended that states and Tribal leaders seeking Class VI primacy incorporate environmental justice (EJ) and equity considerations into proposed UIC Class VI programs, including inclusive public participation in Class VI permitting.
+The EPA notes that the Administrator's letter did not speak to how the EPA should conduct primacy reviews and approvals.
+The letter instead described environmental justice recommendations for state and Tribal Class VI programs.
+Further, there are no requirements for States to implement these recommendations in order to be approved for UIC primacy.